 - Finally, a complete IoT system needs a user interface.
 To make all of this useful, there needs to be a way for users to interact with the IoT system (e.g a web-based app with a dashboard that shows moisture trends and allows users to manually turn irrigation systems on or off).

 IoT platforms exist in part 3 and, often, part 4 of what’s described above.
 With all the varying kinds of hardware and the different connectivity options, there needs to be a way of making everything work together.
-IoT platforms solve that problem.
+IoT platforms help solve that problem.

 IoT platforms help: